quakelive-server-standards/quakelive-server-standards/factories/standard/duel/README.md

 ##### Allow spectator voting

-`g_allowSpecVote "0"`- Allow spectators to call votes
+`g_allowSpecVote "0"`- Allow spectators to call votes.

 A spectator should not be able to vote otherwise the players wanting to play a game need to wait for the spectators to also vote and hopefully vote yes.